-Banking and finance; Banking litigation; Clinical negligence: claimant; Commercial contracts; Commercial property; Corporate and commercial; Court of Protection; Debt recovery; Employment; Immigration; Insolvency and corporate recovery; Licensing; Media and entertainment; Pensions; Personal injury: claimant; Personal tax, trusts and probate; Planning and environment; Professional negligence; Product liability: defendant; Rail.
+Asset finance and leasing; Banking and finance; Clinical negligence: claimant; Commercial contracts; Commercial litigation; Commercial property; Construction; Corporate crime (including fraud, bribery and corruption); Corporate tax; Court of protection; Debt recovery, Employment; Health and safety; Immigration; Insolvency and corporate recovery; Licensing; Media and entertainment; Personal injury: claimant; Personal tax, trusts and probate; Planning

 A day in the life of...

 Lucy Gray second-seat trainee, Shoosmiths (Birmingham)

 Departments to date: Insolvency and restructuring, commercial litigation